jam53/AstroRun/README.md

 ![](Assets/RiolRat/Textures/MainMenu/AstrorRunLogo.png)

 # AstroRun
 AstroRun is an indie game developed by a small team of three people.
-It's about a lost adventurer in space, that has to complete different levels which are all part from a diverse collection of worlds.
-Each world is based around a certain theme and has its own unique intractable objects such as trampolines, falling spikes, enemies, turrets and much more for you to discover.
-On his way, the adventurer can collect a variety of items which can be used to buy new packages and accessories.
+It's about a lost adventurer in space, who must complete various levels that are all part of a diverse collection of worlds.
+Each world is based around a certain theme and has its own unique intractable objects such as trampolines, falling spikes, enemies, turrets and much more.
+Along the way, the adventurer can collect various items which can be used to purchase new packages and accessories.

 # Playing the game
 You can try out the game for yourself by downloading it from the [Play Store](https://play.google.com/store/apps/details?id=com.jam54.AstroRun)